nickharris808/prevolt/Portfolio_B_Memory_Bridge/VALIDATION_RESULTS.md

 ---

-### Claim 3: "Our Solution is 25x Faster Than ECN"
+### Claim 3: "Our Solution is 25x Faster Than software ECN (5.2μs RTT, Microsoft SIGCOMM 2021)"

 **Timing Analysis:**